At Dichi Goldens, we are committed to producing Golden Retrievers

 certified veterinary ophthalmologist, following the exam procedure

-recommended by the Canine Animal Eye Registry
+recommended by the Canine Animal Eye Registry (CAER).

-x-rays submitted to the Orthopedic Foundation for Animals (OFA) for
+ELBOWS — X-rays are submitted to the Orthopedic Foundation for Animals (OFA) for

 review by the OFA’s panel of board certified radiologists, and

-their elbows are then registered to be free of elbow dysplasia.
+their elbows are then registered.

 In order to help you “Read More About It” — please visit these links: